-During fiscal year 2018, the number of FTEs decreased by three, or 0.06 percent, compared to FY 2017.
-The number of salaried FTEs decreased slightly.
-This was mainly due to a decrease of maintenance employees in a few areas.
-The increase in overtime FTEs can be attributed to overtime hours worked during snow fight events in January, February and March.
-FTEs for temporary employment decreased slightly compared to last year as most districts continue to hire fewer seasonal maintenance workers and focus on filling more full-time maintenance positions.
+During the first three quarters of fiscal year 2018, the number of FTEs expended decreased slightly by 19, or 0.4 percent, compared to the same time in FY 2017.
+The number of salaried employment FTEs decreased slightly.
+This reduction mainly is due to a decrease in maintenance employees in a few areas.
+The increase in overtime FTEs primarily is due to overtime hours worked during snow fight events in January, February and March.
+FTEs for temporary employment during the winter season decreased slightly compared to the same time last year as the department is hiring fewer seasonal maintenance workers and is focused on hiring more full-time maintenance employees.